Michael Bennett Accused Of Lying About Las Vegas Incident By Fox Sports Radio Host Clay Travis

-Seattle Seahawks defensive end Michael Bennett created national headlines yesterday after he tweeted out a statement about his arrest after the Floyd Mayweather-Conor McGregor boxing match in Las Vegas.

-About 1:30 a.m. on August 27, officers responding to a shots fired call (which later was determined to be unfounded) at the Cromwell Las Vegas Hotel & Casino temporarily took Bennett into custody because, the tweet maintained, he was a black man who was “in the wrong place and the wrong time.”
+At 1:30 a.m., on August 27, officers responding to a shots fired call (which later was determined to be unfounded) at the Cromwell Las Vegas Hotel & Casino temporarily took Bennett into custody because, the tweet maintained, he was a black man who was “in the wrong place at the wrong time.”

-The NFL and the sports industry generally has expressed strong support for Bennett and his claim of racial profiling.
-Clay Travis of Fox Sports Radio has registered a dissenting view, however, assailing the sports media for a rush to judgment and accusing the player of lying about what happened.

 With that in mind, in a long post at his Outkick the Coverage blog, Clay Travis accused Michael Bennett of being untruthful about what went down in Vegas.